hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 2574

-And [remember Mary] who guarded her chastity; We breathed in her through Our spirit [Gabriel], and made her and her son a sign for all people.
+And [remember Mary] who guarded her chastity; We breathed in her [garment] through Our spirit [Gabriel], and made her and her son a sign for all people.

 # 2575